ashrafhussain17/My-Portfolio/content/about/index.md

   - Microservices
   - Docker
   - Kubernetes
+  - CI CD pipeline
+  - Machine Learning
+  - Data mining
+  - Web Scraping and Crawling
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+I'm Ashraf, a full stack software engineer currently living in Dhaka, Bangladesh.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+Shortly I am a final year student of [University of Dhaka](http://www.cse.du.ac.bd/), Currently I am doing my thesis on Data mining in addition I am also doing some projects and contributing some open source projects.

 Here are a few technologies I've been working with recently: